replicatedhq/kots.io/content/reference/v1beta1/repeatable.md

 # Examples

-In this example, the default service port of "80" is included with the release.
-Port 443 is added as an additional port on the KOTSADM `Config` page, which is stored in the ConfigValues file.
+In these examples, the default service port of "80" is included with the release.
+Port 443 is added as an additional port on the KOTS Admin Console `Config` page, which is stored in the ConfigValues file.
 ## Repeatable Item Example for a YamlPath
 **Config spec**
 ```yaml